joshdholtz/jenkins-slack-command/README.md

 # jenkins-slack-command
-A Jenkins command for Slack
+A Jenkins command for Slack to start a build

 **Slack Command**
 ![](screenshots/command.png)